forcedotcom/sfdx-core/messages/config.md

 # singleNonDefaultPackage

 The sfdx-project.json file must include one, and only one, default package directory (path).
 Because your sfdx-project.json file contains only one package directory, it must be the default.
 Remove the `"default": false` key and try again.

+# targetOrg

+The target to be used for any command communicating with an org.

+# targetDevHub

+The target to be used for any command communicating with a dev hub org.